nbedi/typecaster/docs/index.rst

 At the moment, typecaster only supports IBM Watson's text-to-speech API as a synthesizer.
 To use the API, you must get credentials from IBM and pass them as `synth_args <#typecaster.models.Podcast.add_episode>`_.

+Right now, the API is free to use for the first million characters every month.
+That is about 7000 words per day.
+Additional characters are $0.02 per thousand.

 Learn more about getting credentials at `IBM's developer cloud <http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/getting_started/gs-credentials.shtml>`_.